 Georgetown real estate is some of the most expensive in Mississippi, although Georgetown house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Georgetown is generally considered to be a blue-collar town.
-45.00% of the Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Georgetown is a blue-collar town, with 45.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Georgetown is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Georgetown who work in healthcare suport services (16.25%), office and administrative support (15.00%), and teaching (7.50%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Georgetown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Georgetown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.